U53RW4R3/SCPA/Notebook/Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/02 - Callback Shells/OneLiners/Fully Interactive Shell/Linux.md

 $ export SHELL=/bin/bash
 ```

-- Display the terminal colors (You can skip this step if the shell is stablized)
+Display the terminal colors (You can skip this step if the shell is stablized).

 ```
 $ export TERM=xterm-256color